JosiahHartley02/Assessment/Assessment Document.md

           Name: GetMana()
              Description: Retuns entity's mana value
               Type:int
-          Name: Attack(Entity agressor, Entity target)
+          Name: Attack(Entity target)
-             Description: Takes in an agressor and a target and subtracts targets health by agressors output damage Type:void
+             Description: Calls for the target to subtract their health by the aggressors damage Type:void
-          Name: BlindAttack(Entity agressor, Entity target)
+          Name: BlindAttack(Entity target)
-             Description: Takes in an agressor and a target, generates a random hitchance number and subtracts targets health by agressors output damage +50%
+             Description: Takes in a target, generates a random hitchance number and subtracts targets health by agressors output damage +50%
               Type:void
-          Name: InitInventory()
-             Description: sets each inventory slot in entity's inventory to an Empty Slot Type:void
           Name: TakeDamage(float damage)
              Description: Decrements entity's health by a desired damage value